 Our mission is to empower people to lead a full and inclusive life, by providing the highest quality of services.
 We are a welcoming organization that provides everyone with the opportunity to Be, Belong, and Thrive.

-In building inclusive communities that are accepting of all their members and give each member a voice.
+We are accepting of all people and give each a voice.

 Valerie is a sales rep for a food company based out of Toronto.
 She also hosts a television cooking show in Orillia called Sunshine City Chefs.
 As well as being a valued volunteer with Empower Simcoe, Valerie also belongs to The Rotary Club of Barrie-Huronia.
 Valerie is a Severn Bridge resident who enjoys cooking, cross-country skiing and traveling the world.